 Algerman Edwyn Burnaby died 13 November 1938, aged 70 years old, at his home Baggrave Hall, Leicestershire, England.
 He died a forlorn lonely figure, both disillusioned and guilt-ridden.
 After his scandalous affair with Lady Sophie Scott ended in 1902, he married in 1908 the notorious 'many times married and divorced' Mrs Minna Field Gibson from Chicago, USA, a member of the very wealthy Marshall Field Stores family.

-This excellent book about the life and family of the mother of Minna Field Gibson, entitled “Florence Lathrop Page : A Biography”, particularly Chapter Two 'Family and Values', pages 47-73, provides an interesting insight to the life of Minna Field Gibson from the USA and her first meeting in England with Algerman (Algy) Burnaby in 1906 and how the circumstances of this new marriage deteriorated and was plagued with financial difficulties from day one.
+This excellent book about the life and family of the mother of Minna Field Gibson, entitled “Florence Lathrop Page : A Biography”, particularly Chapter Two, "Family and Values", pages 47-73, provides an interesting insight to the life of Minna Field Gibson from the USA and her first meeting in England with Algerman (Algy) Burnaby in 1906 and how the circumstances of this new marriage deteriorated and was plagued with financial difficulties from day one.
 These extracts are very enlightening, for example, page 72, "You have not the habit of living within your income.”
 Page 69 “The Burnaby’s had a large yearly income but they lived a life style costing them double that amount”.
 Page 71,"Minna and Algy were living beyond their income and should rent out Baggrave."
 And page 73, “Somehow Minna and Algy (Algerman) managed to hold onto Baggrave Hall, where they lived until his death in 1937”.
 To read the full extract, pages 47-73, click here.
 To buy a copy of this book, go to our online bookstore.
 Florence Lathrop Page: A Biography

-(We are sad to report that Baggrave Hall soon deteriorated after 1938 and at one stage it looked like it would be lost for future posterity as were many other ancient historic buildings of British Heritage, for example the sad experience of Royton Hall in Lancashire, England.
+(We are sad to report that Baggrave Hall soon deteriorated after 1938 and at one stage it looked like it would be lost for future posterity as were many other ancient historic buildings of British Heritage, for example the sad experience of Royton Hall in Lancashire, England, in 1939.
 (Editor's Note: Royton Hall is a typical example of how a historic and established building; with intelligent foresight, could have been turned into a great opportunity as a tourist centre, as it was related to the well known and respected Lord Byron, one of the greatest poets who ever lived.
 The centre could have been a great tourist attraction and included a top class restaurant and visitors centre, and of tremendous benefit to the local community, as indeed Vale Royal Estate has now proved to be for the Cheshire community.
 But alas, the lack of foresight by the local officials has now permanently destroyed a great local asset and a heritage site that the local community could have preserved and enjoyed.)

 Fortunately, today Baggrave Hall is listed and preserved in terms of the National Heritage List for England listed buildings and the Historic Buildings and Monuments Commission for England.
-Plus read this three page report (some browsers might make the format difficult to read)by Rosalind Willatts, Conservation Officer at Harborough District Council, Leicestershire, England, regarding later problems with Baggrave Hall created by the stupid and reckless new owners, read more.
+Plus read this three page report (some browsers might make the format difficult to read)by Rosalind Willatts, Conservation Officer at Harborough District Council, Leicestershire, England, regarding later problems with Baggrave Hall directly created by the stupid and reckless new owners, read more.
 This report was kindly provided by the Institute of Historic Building Conservation.)